IsakSundeSingh/rust101/README.md

 # Representing either-or-data in C#

 How do you sometimes carry data and other times not?
-In class-like languages: nullability 🤢
+In class-like languages: nullability.
+Quickly becomes a mess 🤢

 ```csharp
 class Address {